Gera1313/14-tech-blog/README.md

-# Model-View-Controller (MVC): Tech Blog (work in progress)
+# Tech Blog

-## The Task
+## The Project

 The task is to build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
-The app will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+The app will follow the Model-View-Controller (MVC) paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

 ## User Story